 My second favorite endeavor is teaching leadership skills to tweens and teens through 4-H and our homeschool co-op.
-I spent many years as the coordinator of the teen events for our homeschool co-op and can now plan a party for 100 homeschool teenagers with one hand tied behind my back.
+I spent many years as the coordinator of the teen events for our homeschool co-op and love to plan parties for 100 or more homeschool teenagers.

 However, I gave up the teen event planning to bring home our 3 youngest children in 2016.
 I consider myself wonderfully blessed to be able to “start over” in the homeschool journey with my younger kids–and hope I learned some things in the first round with the older kids!

 Join me in this homeschooling journey for hope, encouragement, tips, unit studies, and free printables!